“If you eat your veggies you can have ice cream.”

 Why we might do it

-As we find out very soon, providing sweet treats to our children appears to bring them happiness and that’s pretty much guaranteed.
+As we find out very soon, providing sweet treats to our children appears to bring them happiness.
 It’s quite understandable that after all our hard work we might enjoy the appearance of increased connection and positive feedback.

 This isn’t just something parents do, it could come from grandparents, other family, other parents, sports coaches and doctors.
 Before you know it there are many rewards coming thick and fast and starts to become normal and expected, then somewhere amongst this…. the toddlers diet deteriorates.